BenoitZugmeyer/preact-motion/README.md

 This is a fork of the well known [React-Motion](https://github.com/chenglou/react-motion) library customized to support [Preact](http://developit.github.io/preact/) out of the box.

-Please see the the React-Motion documentation for usage instructions.
+Please see the React-Motion documentation for usage instructions.

 ## About this fork